Optimal Care Pathways

 These short guides are a summary version of the Optimal Care Pathways.
 They help patients, carers and families understand the optimal cancer care that should be provided from diagnosis, through treatment and beyond.
 They include optimal time frames within which tests or procedures should be completed, prompt lists to support patients to understand what might happen at each step of their cancer experience and to consider what questions to ask, and provide information to help patients and carers communicate with health professionals.

 Optimal Care Pathway for Aboriginal and Torres Strait Islander people with cancer

 This Optimal Care Pathway complements the best practice information provided in the cancer-specific pathways to facilitate the delivery of culturally safe and competent care for Aboriginal and Torres Strait Islander people.
 It outlines the aspects of the cancer care pathway that need to be responsive to the needs of Aboriginal and Torres Strait Islander people with cancer.
 It is also available as a Quick Reference Guide.

 Optimal care pathway for adolescents and young adults with cancer

 For general practitioners and practice managers

 To support you, your practice, and your patients, you can:

-- Import the GP quick reference guides and consumer version PDFs into you GP software.
+- Import the GP Quick Reference Guides and Guides to Best Cancer Care for patients and carers into you GP software.